SarahMcN25/pands-problem-sheet/README.md

 #### - Using 2 asterisks(**) will perform the exponentiation calculation for us (Sweigart 2015, p.
 15)(VanderPlas 2016, p.
 18).
 #### - In other words, it will raise the height in cm divided by 100 to the power of 2 (Sweigart 2015, p.
 15)(VanderPlas 2016, p.
 18).
 #### - I used the / symbol for a true division which includes the decimal place or float of a number (Sweigart 2015, p.
 15)(VanderPlas 2016, p.
 18).
-#### - Now that the height has been converted into meters squared, we can continue completing the bmi calculation by dividing weight by the newHeight.
+#### - Now that the height has been converted into meters squared, we can continue completing the bmi calculation by dividing weight by the newheight.
 #### - Finally, the program prints out a string with the bmi calculation included.
 #### - When developing this program, I checked that each variable worked correctly as I went along.
 #### - I have left some print statements in this program and have put a hash symbol # before them to remove them from the final code.
 This was just for my own benefit when developing the code.